JSH32/MineBoy/README.md

 1. Install either [docker and docker compose](https://docs.docker.com/engine/install/) or [NodeJS](https://nodejs.org/en/)
 2. Clone this repository.
 3. Copy `.env.example` to `.env` and edit with proper config vars.
     - If you are running Mineboy on a public server, you may want to secure the server with a password or prevent abuse from other players.
 Mineboy has a built-in security policy feature which can limit the number of connections.
-To use this feature, you must set the `SECURITY` environment variable to a value or fill the `security.json` file with the following information:
+To use this feature, you must set the `SECURITY` environment variable or fill the `security.json` file with the following information:
       ```json
       [
         {